- Transfer Students

 Graduate Studies Guide: Leaves and Withdrawals

 University policy requires that graduate students remain continuously registered in order to encourage timely degree completion.
 Nonetheless, there are occasions in which students need to take a leave of absence.
-Students who wish to take a leave of absence should complete a leave of absence request form, including their supervisor’s signature and provide any required supporting documentation (such as a healthcare provider statement) prior to the start of the term in which they wish to take leave.
+Students who wish to take a leave of absence should complete a Leave of Absence Request form, including their supervisor’s signature and provide any required supporting documentation (such as a Health Care Provider form) prior to the start of the term in which they wish to take leave.
 “Leave of Absence” is a registration status.
 Students who neglect to request a leave and fail to register are automatically discontinued from their graduate program and must apply to be reactivated.

 International students who need to take a leave of absence should check with the office of International Services for Students to confirm that they will not invalidate their study permit.

-Graduate and Postgraduate Studies recognizes three types of leave for students in thesis graduate programs.
+Graduate and Postdoctoral Studies recognizes three types of leave for students in thesis graduate programs.
 These are: